jenkinsci/websphere-deployer-plugin/README.md

 websphere-deployer-plugin
 =========================

-This plugin is designed with WebSphere Full Profile and Liberty Profiles in mind.
-The underlying architectures of the existing WebSphere plugins do not work well moving forward.
+This plugin is designed to deploy to WebSphere Full Profile and WebSphere Liberty Profile.

-We will support
+We will support.

 <ul>
   <li>Global Security</li>